solid-sinusoid/gym-gz/docs/sphinx/installation/nightly.rst

 PyPI Package
 ************

-We provide two different packages for ScenarIO and gym-ignition.
+We provide two different packages for ScenarIO and gym-gz.

 If you are interested in the ScenarIO package, install the `scenario <https://pypi.org/project/scenario/>`_ package from PyPI: